-For those looking to experience a more chilled-out Majorca, there are gorgeous old treasures throughout the island such as quaint Pollença in the north west, a rural town that hosts many local fairs and festivals throughout the year.
+For those looking to experience a more chilled-out holiday to Majorca, there are gorgeous old treasures throughout the island such as quaint Pollença in the north west, a rural town that hosts many local fairs and festivals throughout the year.
 If you love to try local cuisine when you visit somewhere new, Majorca boasts numerous open vineyards, olive mills and farms that you can visit to learn about the local produce and try a few samples!
 Venture to Palma if you fancy exploring the island’s retail offerings, or take in the city’s many fascinating museums and galleries, such as the Museum of Spanish Contemporary Art, the Toy Museum or the breath-taking Bellver Castle complete with its own beautiful public gardens and views across the city and beyond.

 Famous for its winning combination of sun, sea and sand, Majorca is definitely a worthwhile place to visit throughout the summer months.
 The popularity of the island’s coastline is heavily influenced by its typical 300 days of sunshine each year, while the more mountainous regions and the North West are a little wetter, though rain is still rare!
 Travel there in spring or summer for the dry weather to be almost guaranteed!